Wajahat-Husain/1inch-aggregator-api/README.md

-# 1inch-aggregator-api
+# 1inch Aggregator Token Swap
-This repository provides a powerful and efficient API for interacting with the 1inch decentralized exchange (DEX) aggregator.
-The 1inch Aggregator API allows developers to seamlessly access and integrate various DEXs' liquidity pools and trading functionalities into their applications.
+This project provides a decentralized application (dApp) enabling users to swap tokens on the Polygon network using Ether.
+The backend leverages the 1inch v6 API to fetch optimal trade routes and execute swaps efficiently.